tmxkn1/cors/README.md

 **THIS CORS SERVER IS BUILT FOR PERSONAL USE AND WORKS ONLY FOR ME**

-To make your own CORS server, you can fork this project and edit the *cors/lib/cors-anywhere.js* file, and change variable `myDomain` to your domain address.
+To make your own CORS server, you can fork this project and edit the *cors/lib/cors-anywhere.js* file.
+You need to change the value of the variable `myDomain` to your domain address.

-To enable CORS for an Chrome extension, goto chrome://extensions/, find the extension, copy its ID and your domain address would be:
+In case of an Chrome extension, your domain address would be: `"chrome-extension://" + extensionID`.
+Extension ID can be found on the [chrome://extensions/](chrome://extensions/) page.

-`"chrome-extension://" + extensionID`

 > For example:
 >